COVID-19 Search Trends in 2022: Snapshots From the Age of Omicron

 In this post, we update the data for the age of Omicron.
 We examine how people are searching for the new variant and booster shots.
 Then we explore the different facets of daily life under an ongoing pandemic, highlighting the connections between search data, breaking news, and government policy.

 We then broke down search interest in Omicron by country, revealing some interesting trends.

 Countries in southern Africa, like Zimbabwe and Zambia, have far more relative search interest in Omicron than the U.S., which sits at number fourteen on the list.
-Given that the Omicron variant was first identified in southern Africa and caused case numbers to rise earlier there, it makes sense that search volume would be high in the region.
+Given that the Omicron variant was in southern Africa and caused case numbers to rise earlier there, it makes sense that search volume would be high in the region.

 While Omicron search interest peaked in late November 2021, “Omicron symptom” interest did not peak until a month later, in late December.
 This suggests a slight lag between general Omicron searches and symptom-level searches.

 Why the delay?
 The variant takes time to become dominant once it is identified.
 Only when people start to become infected with the variant do they begin to search for information about symptoms.
 This gap between awareness and symptom searches is reflected in the search data.

 Google’s own geographic data also supports this theory: South Africa and the United Kingdom—both by Omicron—have the highest relative search interest for symptoms.
 We predict that relative interest in “Omicron symptoms” has peaked in the U.S in mid-January 2022, but we’re also aware that Omicron still has room to grow if the right precautions aren’t taken.

 Search Interest for COVID-19 Vaccines